Shimshal: Solar electricity

 There are almost 250 houses in Shimshal and almost every house uses solar panels to generate electricity.
-This means that compared to other people living in high altitudes in Pakistan, Shimshal residents spend their life in a better way.
-On 14 December 2016, Shimshal connected with rest of the world through cellular network of the Special Communications Organization known as SCOM.
-Special Communications Organization also known as SCO provides GSM services in Azad Jammu and Kashmir and Gilgit-Baltistan.
-The SCOM GSM service is connected with solar system in Shimshal.
+On 14 December 2016, Shimshal connected with the rest of the world through a cellular network of the Special Communications Organization known as SCOM.
+SCOM provides GSM services in Azad Jammu and Kashmir and Gilgit-Baltistan, and its GSM service is connected with the solar power grid in Shimshal.
 Samina Baig, who is Brand Ambassador of SCOM, played a vital role in providing cellular service to the people of Shimshal.

-Naubahar School in Shimshal produces 20KVs of electricity using solar panels.
-This amount of electricity is enough to meet the electricity needs of 18 classrooms and an IT lab.
+Naubahar School in Shimshal produces 20 KV electricity using solar panels.
+This is enough to meet the electricity needs of 18 classrooms and an IT lab.